 Other creative positions include Creative Associate for the world premiere of Dream’d in a dream with Seán Curran Company (BAM Next Wave Festival 2015), Resident Assistant Director at Opera Theatre of Saint Louis (2016-2018), a 2017 Resident at the Institute for American Art with composer J Ashley Miller, and an Assistant Director at LA Opera, Opera Theatre of Saint Louis, Wolf Trap Opera, Michigan Opera Theatre, Palm Beach Opera, Fort Worth Opera, Virginia Opera, Lyric Opera of Kansas City, Charlottesville Opera, Opera North, and Opera Maine.

-Upcoming engagements include Madama Butterfly (Virginia Opera), Three Decembers (Opera Maine Studio Artist Program), Silent Night (University of Kentucky Opera Theatre), and a 2018 Residency at Hewnoaks Artist Colony.
+Upcoming engagements include Madama Butterfly and An American Dream (Virginia Opera); Silent Night (University of Kentucky Opera Theatre); and a 2018 Residency at Hewnoaks Artist Colony.

 Richard is a graduate of the New England Conservatory of Music and the University of Missouri-Kansas City Conservatory of Music and Dance.

 *NB: Opera Maine formerly PORTopera, Charlottesville Opera formerly Ash Lawn Opera